 Keeping a journal of holidays you take means after the event you have more than just photographs as a record.
 It is good to keep specific details of where you have stayed and where you have gone, for instance instead of saying we went to the beach say which beach, so at a later date you can recreate the holiday or can make recommendations to friends.
 It is great to use a travel journal in a similar way to a scrapbook, sticking in additional information such as postcards, brochures and tickets of where you have been.
 A travel journal can be particularly nice if you are going on a special holiday, e.g. honeymoon, you do not travel very often or if you are expecting to learn a lot while travelling such as on a gap year.
 Many people are now keeping blogs when they travel as a way of sharing their experiences with their friends and family, but they are still a journal as they keep a record of what you see and do.

 For people who like reading it can be useful to keep a reading journal, and it may be worth considering buying a preprinted book although it is easy enough to create your own.
 A reading journal enables you keep to a record of all aspects of your reading, such as the books in your inventory, the books you want to buy, which books you’ve read and what you thought of them.
-You can do a lot of this online these days with websites such as Librarything and you can keep a log of the books you read or your reviews online as I do on this blog.
+You can do a lot of this online these days with websites such as Goodreads and Librarything and you can keep a log of the books you read or your reviews online as I used to do on this blog.

 Specific time frame